kimberlywebb/COMBO/README.md

 Parameter estimation
 --------------------------------------------------
 Jointly estimate parameters from the true outcome and observation mechanisms, respectively, in a binary outcome misclassification model using the EM algorithm or MCMC.
+Parameters from the true outcome, first-stage observation, and second-stage observation mechanisms in a two-stage binary outcome misclassification model can also be estimated using the EM algorithm.

 Installation
 --------------------------------------------------